 In December 2009, Limelight announced that it had entered into an agreement with EyeWonder under which Limelight will acquire EyeWonder, or the EyeWonder Acquisition.
-The overall consideration to be paid by Limelight in the EyeWonder Acquisition will be 52% in Limelight common stock and 48% in cash.
+The overall consideration to be paid by Limelight in the EyeWonder Acquisition will be 52% Limelight common stock and 48% cash.
 EyeWonder is a provider of rich media advertisement solutions for Forbes 2000 and smaller advertisers, interactive agencies, and publishers.
 The company will operate under the name EyeWonder, a Limelight company.
 The EyeWonder Acquisition will be accounted for using the purchase method of accounting.
 Limelight anticipates closing the EyeWonder Acquisition in the first half of 2010; however, the closing and its timing are subject to the approval of Limelight's stockholders and EyeWonder's stockholders as well as the satisfaction or waiver of other closing conditions.

-The unaudited pro forma combined consolidated condensed balance sheet as of December 31, 2009 was prepared by combining the historical unaudited consolidated condensed balance sheet data as of December 31, 2009 for Limelight and EyeWonder as if the EyeWonder Acquisition had been consummated on that date.
-Certain unaudited balance sheet reclassifications have been reflected in order to conform EyeWonder's balance sheet to Limelight's balance sheet presentation.
+The unaudited pro forma combined consolidated condensed balance sheet as of September 30, 2009 was prepared by combining the historical unaudited consolidated condensed balance sheet data as of September 30, 2009 for Limelight and EyeWonder as if the EyeWonder Acquisition had been consummated on that date.
+Certain unaudited balance sheet reclassifications have been reflected to conform EyeWonder's balance sheet with Limelight's balance sheet presentation.
 Refer to Note 2 for a discussion of these reclassification adjustments.

-The unaudited pro forma combined consolidated condensed statement of operations for the year ended December 31, 2009 combines the results of operations of Limelight and EyeWonder as if the EyeWonder Acquisition had been consummated on January 1, 2009.
-Certain unaudited statement of operations reclassifications have been reflected in order to conform to Limelight's statement of operations presentation.
+The unaudited pro forma combined consolidated condensed statement of operations for the year ended December 31, 2008 and for the nine months ended September 30, 2009 combines the results of operations of Limelight and EyeWonder as if the EyeWonder Acquisition had been consummated on January 1, 2008.
+Certain unaudited statement of operations reclassifications have been reflected in order to conform with Limelight's statement of operations presentation.
 Refer to Note 3 for a discussion of these reclassification adjustments.